André Ayew: Swansea City

 On 10 June 2015, Premier League side Swansea City announced that Ayew had joined the club on a free transfer, signing a four-year contract with the Swans pending Premier League and international clearance.
 Ayew scored his first goal for the club on his debut against Chelsea on 8 August 2015 in a 2–2 draw.
 On 15 August 2015, Ayew scored his second goal in his second game for Swansea in their 2–0 victory against Newcastle United.
 He continued his form in the next league fixture against Manchester United, where he scored and created an assist.
 Ayew was named Premier League Player of the Month for August 2015 and also received Swansea's monthly award the GWFX Player of the Month for August after making an immediate impact, scoring three goals in his first four league appearances.

+Ayew ended the 2015–16 season as Swansea's top goalscorer with twelve goals from 34 Premier League appearances.

 West Ham United

 On 8 August 2016, Ayew signed for West Ham United for a then club record fee of £20.5 million on a three-year contract, with the option of an extra two years.
 Ayew's debut game for West Ham, on 15 August 2016, against Chelsea, lasted 35 minutes before he was substituted after sustaining a thigh injury.
 He returned to first team action on 26 October 2016 in a 2–1 home win against Chelsea in the EFL Cup.
 On 26 December 2016 Ayew scored his first West Ham goal.
 Playing away at his former club, Swansea City, Ayew scored the first goal in a 4–1 West Ham win.
 Ayew left West Ham in January 2018 having scored 12 goals in 50 games in all competitions.